 Shadow is a cloud gaming service that gives you virtual access to a beefy PC rig.
 To put it simply, Shadow broadcasts a virtual machine on your devices.
 You’re simply controlling a high-end PC without actually owning one.
 How high-end?
 When using Shadow, you have access to a Windows 10 PC with the following specs: Eight-thread Intel Xeon CPU, Nvidia Quadro P5000 GPU/GTX 1080 graphics cards, 12GB of RAM, and a 256GB solid-state drive.

-The GPU gives you performance on par with a Nvidia GTX 1080, and 12GB of RAM is enough memory to run even the most demanding AAA titles.
+The GPU gives you performance on par with Nvidia GTX 1080, and 12GB of RAM is enough memory to run even the most demanding AAA titles.
 The Intel Xeon series processor is a processor specifically designed for intensive functions such as server hosting.

 While gaming on Shadow, you always have access to the full processing power of that high-end rig.
 Shadow partitions its data center servers to allocate the full power for each user.
 Essentially, it’s built to scale for user counts, so your performance isn’t changed.